 Rare leatherback sea turtle found stranded on Hilton Head beach

 Amber Kuehn, manager of the Hilton Head Island Sea Turtle Protection Project, talks, on Jan.
 26, 2017, about the first sea turtle stranding of the year on Hilton Head: a leatherback sea turtle that was found dead on the toe of the island at Land's End in Sea Pines.
-Very few people in the world can say they have encountered three great white sharks in one day, but Chip Michalove and his crew at Outcast Sport Fishing can.
+Haynes Werner, 24, is one of 30 licensed, active falconers in South Carolina, according to the S.C.
+Department of Natural Resources.

 Start the conversation, or Read more at The Island Packet.